Soy

 Background

-• Soybeans have long been cultivated in Asia.
-Since the 1950s, they have also been produced in other parts of the world, including the Americas.
+- Soybeans have long been cultivated in Asia.
+Currently, they are also produced in other parts of the world, including the United States.
+Common soy foods include tofu, miso, tempeh, edamame, and soy milk.

-• In addition to its food uses, soy is available in dietary supplements.
-Soy supplements may contain soy protein, isoflavones (compounds similar in structure to the female hormone estrogen), or other components.
+- In addition to its food uses, soy is available in dietary supplements.
+Soy supplements may contain soy protein, isoflavones (compounds similar in structure to the hormone estrogen), or other components.

 How Much Do We Know?